Separation of Power: Plot

 At the same time, Mitch and Anna arrive in Milan, and after a day of touring the city, Rapp goes to visit Donatella.
 In Washington, Clark persuades his accomplice, Albert Rudin, Chairman of the House Permanent Select Committee on Intelligence, to investigate Kennedy for corruption and promises him evidence before her confirmation ceremony.
 In Milan, Rapp can't get Donatella to tell him who hired her, but realizes they are being followed.
 When they arrive at her apartment, Donatella is ambushed by awaiting Mossad operatives, but manages to kill them thanks to Rapp's warning.
 After Rapp promises her protection in America, Donatella confesses that Ben had hired her to kill Peter.
-Rapp brings Donatella to he and Anna's hotel room, where she accuses Rapp of having an affair, and she storms off before he can explain.
+Rapp brings Donatella to his and Anna's hotel room, where she accuses Rapp of having an affair, and she storms off before he can explain.

 In Washington, D.C., General Flood concocts a plan to insert a Delta Force team into Baghdad, disguised as a presidential motorcade, and infiltrate the facility under the cover of a U.S bombing campaign across Iraq in order to steal the nukes.
 But Kennedy strongly recommends Rapp to lead the operation.
 Elsewhere in Washington, Jonathan Brown, deputy director of the CIA, meets with Norb Steveken, the head of an investigative firm hired by hank and Rudin to investigate Kennedy.
 Brown hands off classified information on Orion Team, a secret counterterrorism team led by Kennedy, who Rapp is a member of.
 Rapp returns to America and is read in on the plan to infiltrate Baghdad.
 He agrees to the mission and comes up with the idea of impersonating Uday Hussein, Saddam's favorite son, in order to gain access to the facility.
-As they prepare for the mission, Rudin reveals the existence of Mitch Rapp and the Orion Team on Meet The press and implicates Kennedy of violating international law, throwing the confirmation process into chaos.
+As they prepare for the mission, Rudin reveals the existence of Mitch Rapp and the Orion Team on meet the press and implicates Kennedy of violating international law, throwing the confirmation process into chaos.

 President Hayes orders the bombing campaign against Iraq, which helps Rapp and the Delta team to successfully enters Baghdad.
 Rapp and the Delta team, disguised as SRG soldiers, are able to enter the facility and steal the nukes.
 As they fend off enemy fire, they destroy the facility, kidnap the head North Korean scientist, and escape Iraq with the nukes.
 After they return to the U.S safely, President Hayes reveals the success of the operation and confirms Rapp's existence by explaining Rapp's action in Iraq.
 Rapp returns to his home and apologizes to Anna, and after he does this, he retires from his role as an assassin and proposes to her.
 His plan having failed due to the fact Kennedy is looked at as a hero, Clark kills Rudin by pushing him off his balcony, making it look like a suicide.